peacalm/myostream/README.md

 #define watch(...)
 #endif

-// then happy to use watch to debug arbitrarily...
+// then happy using watch to debug arbitrarily...
 ```

 ## Install